sassoftware/visual-analytics-sdk/documentation/docs/api/ObjectHandle.md

 ### refreshData(): void

-Refreshes the data for the report object controlled by the `ObjectHandle`.
+Refreshes the data for the report object that is controlled by the `ObjectHandle`.